 From Amazon footnote to best-selling author

-In January 2017, after seven years of ministry, I was an Amazon footnote.
-Today I’m a best-selling author.
+In late 2016, after seven years of ministry, I was an Amazon footnote.
+Today I’m a multiple best-selling author and World and National Champion horse trainer and breeder.
+Before my horse career, I was a business consultant and motivational speaker.
+In other words, I’m a serial entrepreneur.
 That means I know how to set and achieve goals.
-I help folks achieve their dream goals so they can help others do the same.
+My purpose is to help you so you can help others.
 That’s the purpose of life.
 Some call it the Golden Rule.
 As a Christian writer, I know where it’s found in the Bible (Matthew 7:12).

 What do horses have to do with God, success, and relationship?

 Unless you have one in the barn, horses are metaphor.
-Got kids?
-Horses are as simple and silly as three year olds.
-They’re also wise as Yoda.
+They’re as simple and silly as three year old children but wise as Yoda.
 My husband nicknamed me the analogy queen because I have an illustration (analogy?) for everything.
-The book of Ecclesiastes is an analogy.
+The book of Ecclesiastes is analogy.
 Or is it metaphor?
 Do you confuse illustration, metaphor, analogy, and allegory?
 I do.
 But let’s not sweat the small stuff.
-Keep the main thing the main thing.
+Analogy helps us grasp concepts without challenging our egos.

 Aside from size, what’s the biggest difference between horses and people?
 Horses don’t lie to themselves or anyone else.
 They’re far more honest than we, but they also – Love.
 Mourn.
 Scheme.
 Frustrate.
 Delight.
 Pout.
 Rebel.
 Negotiate.
 Delight.
 Give up.
 Seek connection.
 And fear.

-Fear is a biggie.
-It’s also a biggie, if not the biggest biggie, for people.
+Fear is a biggie, if not the biggest biggie, for people and horses.